-One of our deciding factors for choosing this hotel is that we are traveling with a sprog and this requires entertainment, so a resort is ideal.
-We opted for Hilton Santa Fe Buffalo Thunder, the self-proclaimed luxury resort that has award-winning golf courses, a massive plus for Brian.
+One of our deciding factors for choosing this hotel is traveling with a sprog, which requires entertainment, so a resort is ideal.
+We opted for Hilton Santa Fe Buffalo Thunder, a massive plus for Brian, the self-proclaimed luxury resort with award-winning golf courses.
 Was it worth the money?
 No, not even close.
 It was an expensive mistake.

 Here is what you need to know about The Hilton Santa Fe Buffalo Thunder!

-Located about 12 miles outside of downtown Santa Fe.
+It is located about 12 miles outside of downtown Santa Fe.
 That’s not an issue if it lives up to expectations, but it did not.
-Upon arrival, I knew it was not as dreamy as the photo’s indicated.
+Upon arrival, I knew it was not as dreamy as the photos indicated.
 This place is directly off of the main highway.
-Sure, once on site or at the rear you will get great views, but it’s not romantic, imaginary or even slightly remote.
-The photos are so deceptive it reminded me of the Pyramids.
+Sure, once on-site or at the rear, you will get great views, but it’s not romantic, imaginary, or even slightly remote.
+The photos are so deceptive they reminded me of the Pyramids.
 If you’ve been, you know what I mean.
-The Pyramids are always photographed to give you the illusion that they are in the middle of the desert vs. in the center of the city.
+The Pyramids are always photographed to give you the illusion that they are in the middle of the desert vs. in the city center.

 Hilton Santa Fe Buffalo Thunder Hotel View

 The lobby is grand, and on first blush, it appears lush.
 Till you get to your room.
 Sure, the room was large and nicely decorated but a tad worn.
 Then come the logistical issues that piss you off.
 The safe does not work, nor does the bath stopper.
 No baths for me, and the sprog are an absolute no-no. They send security, then an engineer.